Cnrdelaney/HG_marker_detection/docs/source/usage.rst

   |markers|

-* ``tsne.txt``: The TSNE data stored as a TXT file (.txt).
-Consists of three columns separated by tabs, the first column is cell name (the same as those in ``markers.txt``), the second is the tSNE_1 value for the cell, and the third is the tSNE_2 value for the cell.
+* ``tsne.txt``: The t-SNE data stored as a TXT file (.txt).
+Consists of three columns separated by tabs, the first column is cell name (the same as those in ``markers.txt``), the second is the t-SNE_1 value for the cell, and the third is the t-SNE_2 value for the cell.
 Tab delimited only.

   |tsne|